Angel's Landing Trail Guide

 The Best Hike in Zion National Park

-Zion is a National Park in the southwestern United States.
-Zion is located near Springdale, Utah, and boasts large canyons with exposed rock dating back hundreds of millions of years.
+Zion National Park is located in the southwestern United States, near Springdale, Utah.
+The park boasts large canyons with exposed rock dating back hundreds of millions of years.
 Zion is famous for it's extravagant natural scenery, including points of special interest such as the Virgin River, The Narrows, Lava Point, Emerald Pools, and The Subway.

 Angel's Landing and The Narrows are Zion's most famous hikes.
 The Angel's Landing hike takes you up to the top of the cliffs that you were staring at from the canyon floor below.
 Along the hike you're presented with incredible views of Zion Canyon.